 If you haven’t been in this building since it was Chez Nora, you’re in for a treat!
 Built back in 1878, the structure was bought by the current owners in 2014 and opened as Lisse in 2016.
-The owners are from Holland and named the restaurant after their home town.
-They have infused the interior with clean European influences and nods throughout to the Dutch connection.
+The restaurant is named after the owners’ home town in Holland.
+The interior is infused with clean European influences, with nods throughout to the Dutch connection.
 You will see a giant pair of wooden clogs, a whimsical statue of Rembrandt and gorgeous photos of tulip fields.
 The food is “Dutch-inspired and American-made” and it is delicious!
-Their insistence upon the freshest ingredients led them to starting a farm in Williamstown, which now provides their tomatoes, basil, spinach and more.
+The owners’ insistence upon the freshest ingredients led them to start a farm in Williamstown, which now provides their tomatoes, basil, spinach and more.
 Lisse’s third floor has a large bar, roof deck for full-service dining and a popular throwback to the old days: a members-only cigar lounge.
-Since you will start your tour at Lisse, allow yourself a little time for a tour of this interesting restaurant (and then come back for a memorable meal).
+Since you will start your tour at Lisse, allow yourself a little time for a look around this interesting restaurant (and then come back for a memorable meal).